 asked (HC Deb 24 June 1958 vol 590 cc246-8246) why Her Majesty's Government

-for peaceful purposes, to produce high-grade plutonium for war weapons; to what
+purposes, to produce high-grade plutonium for war weapons; to what extent this

-extent this will interfere with the atomic power programme; and if he will make
+will interfere with the atomic power programme; and if he will make a statement.?

 To be informed by the Paymaster General, Reginald Maudling; At the request of the Government, the Central Electricity Generating Board has agreed to a small modification in the design of Hinkley Point and of the next two stations in its programme so as to enable plutonium suitable for military purposes to be extracted should the need arise.
 The modifications will not in any way impair the efficiency of the stations.
 As the initial capital cost and any additional operating costs that may be incurred will be borne by the Government, the price of electricity will not be affected.
 The Government made this request in order to provide the country, at comparatively small cost, with a most valuable insurance against possible future defence requirements.
 The cost of providing such insurance by any other means would be extremely heavy.
 The UK and US then agreed a mutual exchange deal.The reason there was a swap between the UKAEA and the USAEC of weapons suitable HEU and Pu, was the AEC had huge surpluses of HEU from OakRidge in the early 1960s, but wanted more plutonium than Hanford could deliver; while the UK first generation "commercial" Magnoxes, which were scaled up pu production factories based on Calder Hall at Sellafield were perfect for producing military suitable pu, as they had on-line refuelling sysems, allowing much more sensitive control of the core, to optimise pu over electricity production.
 They produced perfect pu, in surplus, but the UK lacked sufficient HEU, so an exchange deal was thus mutually beneficial.
 Without safeguards or non proliferation norms, yippeee, lets make bombs from everything!